akka/akka/akka-docs/rst/cluster/cluster-usage.rst

 :ref:`multi-node-testing` is useful for testing cluster applications.

-Set up your project according to the instructions in :ref:`multi-node-testing` and :ref:`multi_jvm_testing`, i.e. add the ``sbt-multi-jvm`` plugin and the dependency to ``akka-remote-tests-experimental``.
+Set up your project according to the instructions in :ref:`multi-node-testing` and :ref:`multi-jvm-testing`, i.e. add the ``sbt-multi-jvm`` plugin and the dependency to ``akka-remote-tests-experimental``.

 First, as described in :ref:`multi-node-testing`, we need some scaffolding to configure the ``MultiNodeSpec``.
 Define the participating roles and their :ref:`cluster_configuration` in an object extending ``MultiNodeConfig``:

-.. includecode:: ../../akka-samples/akka-sample-cluster/src/multi-jvm/scala/sample/cluster/stats/StatsSampleSpec.scala
+.. includecode:: ../../../akka-samples/akka-sample-cluster/src/multi-jvm/scala/sample/cluster/stats/StatsSampleSpec.scala
    :include: MultiNodeConfig
    :exclude: router-lookup-config

 Define one concrete test class for each role/node.
 These will be instantiated on the different nodes (JVMs).
 They can be implemented differently, but often they are the same and extend an abstract test class, as illustrated here.

-.. includecode:: ../../akka-samples/akka-sample-cluster/src/multi-jvm/scala/sample/cluster/stats/StatsSampleSpec.scala#concrete-tests
+.. includecode:: ../../../akka-samples/akka-sample-cluster/src/multi-jvm/scala/sample/cluster/stats/StatsSampleSpec.scala#concrete-tests

 Note the naming convention of these classes.
 The name of the classes must end with ``MultiJvmNode1``, ``MultiJvmNode2`` and so on.
 It's possible to define another suffix to be used by the ``sbt-multi-jvm``, but the default should be